The weak tracial Rokhlin property for finite group actions on simple C*-algebras

-The Rokhlin property for actions on C*-algebras appeared in \cite{HO84, BSKR93, Ki95, Ki96}, and elsewhere.
+The Rokhlin property for actions on C*-algebras appeared in \cite{HO84, BSKR93, Ki95, Ki96}.
 Izumi gave a modern definition of the Rokhlin property for finite group actions on unital C*-algebras \cite{IZ04a, IZ04b}.
-This property is useful to understand the structure of the crossed product of C*-algebras and properties passing from the underlying algebra to the crossed product \cite{OP12, Ph15}.
+This property is useful to understand the structure of the crossed product of C*-algebras and properties passing from the underlying algebra to the crossed product \cite{OP12}.
 However, actions with the Rokhlin property are rare and many C*-algebras admit no finite group actions with the Rokhlin property.
-Indeed, the Rokhlin property imposes some K-theoretical obstructions on C*-algebras.
-Phillips introduced the tracial Rokhlin property for finite group actions on simple unital C*-algebras \cite{Ph11} for the purpose of proving that every simple higher dimensional noncommutative torus is an AT~algebra \cite{Ph06}, and proving that certain crossed products of such algebras by finite cyclic groups are AF~algebras \cite{Echterhoff-Phillips} (see \cite{OP06} for $\mathbb{Z}$ actions with this property).
+Indeed, the Rokhlin property imposes severe K-theoretical obstructions on C*-algebras.
+Phillips introduced the tracial Rokhlin property for finite group actions on simple unital C*-algebras \cite{Ph11} with the purpose of proving that every simple higher dimensional noncommutative torus is an AT~algebra \cite{Ph06}, and proving that certain crossed products of such algebras by finite cyclic groups are AF~algebras \cite{Echterhoff-Phillips} (see \cite{OP06} for $\mathbb{Z}$ actions with this property).
 The tracial Rokhlin property is generic in many cases (see \cite{Ph12} and \cite[Chapter~4]{Wang13}), and also can be used to study properties passing from the underlying algebra to the crossed product \cite{Ph11, Echterhoff-Phillips, Archey}.

-Weak versions of the tracial Rokhlin property in which one uses orthogonal positive contractions instead of orthogonal projections were studied for actions on simple unital C*-algebras with insufficiently many projections \cite{Ph12, MS12, Hirshberg, Wang13, GHS, Wang18} (see Definitions~\ref{unitalgar} and \ref{unitalghs}).
-As an example, the flip action on the Jiang-Su algebra $\mathcal{Z} \cong \mathcal{Z} \otimes \mathcal{Z}$ has the weak tracial Rokhlin property but it does not have the tracial Rokhlin property \cite{Hirshberg, AGJP17}.
+Weak versions of the tracial Rokhlin property in which one uses orthogonal positive contractions instead of orthogonal projections were studied for actions on simple unital C*-algebras with few projections \cite{Ph12, MS12, Hirshberg, Wang13, GHS, Wang18} (see Definition~\ref{unitalgar}).
+As an example, the flip action on the Jiang-Su algebra $\mathcal{Z} \cong \mathcal{Z} \otimes \mathcal{Z}$ has the weak tracial Rokhlin property but it does not have the tracial Rokhlin property \cite{Hirshberg}.